-Located close to Kuala Lumpur Central Market is China Town (also known as Petaling Street).
+Located close to Kuala Lumpur Central Market, is China Town (also known as Petaling Street).
 The area is usually chock-full of locals as well as tourists.
 In Chinatown, you can find souvenirs, clothes, watches, etc at good prices.
 And don’t forget to haggle on the prices.
-In addition, there are a vast array of restaurants and food stalls, serving local treats such as Ikan Bakar, Hokkien mee, curry noodles, etc. Below are some suggestions for you:
+In addition, there are a vast array of restaurants and food stalls, serving local treats such as Ikan Bakar, Hokkien mee, curry noodles, etc.

-The square is one of the historical sites in Malaysia where the Prime Minister announced the independence of the country in 1957 after many years of being occupied.
+The Independence Square (or Dataran Merdeka) is one of the historical sites in Malaysia where the Prime Minister announced the independence of the country in 1957 after many years of being occupied.

 Have a feast in Jalan Alor Night Food Street

 Out of many things to do in Kuala Lumpur, exploring Jalan Alor food street is a foodie’s must-do.
 This is a heaven of foods with a myriad of spectacular dishes.

 There is nothing much in Jalan Alor in the daytime.
 But when the sun is set, the street changes its outfit very quickly and becomes hustle and bustle.
 In Jalan Alor, there are a lot of local food stalls offering reasonably-priced foods.

 Nearby Jalan Alor, there is a bar street which is full of bars.
 You can have some fun there also.

 Admire Batu Caves

 This is an amazing place to visit in Kuala Lumpur where you can learn about Hindu religious culture and take instagrammable pictures with the colorful staircase.

 In front of the cave is a huge Murugan statue – a God in Hindu – also known as the biggest Murugan statue in Malaysia.
 Inside the cave is a small Hindu shrine.
 If you want to get inside, don’t forget to take off your shoes.